JPurcellHCP/terraform-tfe-jpp-landingzone/README.md

 - AWS OIDC Connections for Dynamic Credentials
 - An Infra Repository and 3 corresponding workspaces per environment
 - An Application Developer repository and 3 corresponding workspaces per environment
-- Two projects, one for Infra and one for Application Developers
+- Two projects per account, one for Infra and one for Application Developers
 - An admin team & development team per project
 - A variable set to be attached to both projects including AWS Dynamic Credentials